 The debt write off amount for each customer differs depending upon their individual financial circumstances and is subject to the approval of their creditors.

 You could go to one of the debt charities such as Step Change for debt advice but it’s important to note that they are not an IVA company and are funded principally by the banks.
-Their main activity is to place people into Debt Management Plans (“DMP”) with the objective of debts being paid in full by monthly payments over a period of time; not the best place to go if you want an IVA.
+Their main activity is to place people into Debt Management Plans (“DMP”) with the objective of debts being paid in full by monthly payments over a period of time.
+They are not the best place to go if you want an IVA as many people end up in DMPs when they would be be financially better off in an IVA.

 If you don’t mind waiting 12 to 13 weeks on average for an appointment to see someone, you could go to the Citizens Advice Bureau or Advice UK or charities such as National Debtline, or Age UK.
-However, they do not administer IVA’s and are very suspicious of them and privately owned IVA companies.
-Generally, they don’t seem to understand how they work and believe that the client pays for the service through fees, not realising that the large debt management companies income is generated by charging a fee/commission which is paid by the very same banks who fund their debt collection activities.
+However, they too do not administer IVA’s and are very suspicious of them and any privately owned IVA companies who administer them.
+Generally, they don’t seem to understand how they work and believe that the client pays for the service through fees, not realising that the large debt management companies income is generated by charging a fee/commission which is paid by the very same banks who fund their debt collection activities….just so they can, in turn get paid in full rather than be faced with writing off debt in an IVA or bankruptcy.

 It’s certainly worth approaching an IVA company to investigate the possibility of an IVA to see if this would be a better solution for you than a DMP from a financial point of view.
 Conversely, a bankruptcy might be considered a better option than a DMP or an Individual Voluntary Arrangement.
 More than one solution may be available so you need proper advice on the pros and cons of all options so you can make an informed decision.
 Finding the best IVA company can help you achieve this.